 All electronic devices (phones, computers, smartwatches, etc.) are allowed to be brought to school.
-Personal electronic devices should not be utilized during class time unless they serve an educational purpose or if directed by a teacher to do so.
+Personal electronic devices should not be utilized during class time unless directed by a teacher.
 Provided they are used responsibly and appropriately, electronic devices can be used freely during directed studies, passing time, lunch, and before/after school.
 Taking pictures or videos of others, without their knowledge and consent, is prohibited at Shepherd Hill.
 Using a camera to photograph or record others without their consent will result in the confiscation of the device for the remainder of the day, at a minimum.
 Administration may require a parent to come to school to retrieve the devices and students may incur additional discipline (up to and including suspensions), depending on the degree of disruption caused.